Fenou97/Coffee-Sales-Analysis/README.md

 ## Recommendations

+While Latte may be the most profitable per unit and should be promoted more, Americano with Milk has strong volume and we can consider bundling or loyalty promos.
+Upselling higher-margin drinks (e.g., Lattes, Cappuccinos) could boost revenue.
+However, Cocoa and Espresso may need marketing revamps or removal if not profitable.

+The majority of coffee purchases occur in the morning and are paid for using a card.
+This could inform business decisions such as: staffing more in the morning hours to handle peak demand, offering loyalty programs or promotions targeting morning buyers, ensuring efficient card payment systems to accommodate customer preferences.

 ## Limitations
 - The presence of missing values in the data, particularly in the 'card' column, highlights potential issues in the data collection process.
 These gaps may stem from human-related errors, such as incorrect or incomplete data entry, or from software limitations during data handling or transfer.